mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 Perform the following steps after installation to ensure that your API Portal environment is secure from internal and external threats:

 1. Apply the latest service pack (SP) available for this version, as it might contain important security updates.
 For details, see [Update API Portal](/docs/apim_installation/apiportal_install/install_service_pack/).
-2. Search [Axway Support](https://support.axway.com/) for any KB articles relating to this version, as these might contain valuable security recommendations.
+2. Search [Axway Support](https://support.axway.com/) portal for any KB articles relating to API Portal latest version, as these might contain valuable security recommendations.
 3. Change the default Joomla! administrator credentials for logging in to the Joomla!
 Administrator Interface (JAI) (`https://<API Portal host>/administrator`).
 Use a different user name and a strong password.
-4. Complete all of the procedures detailed in the following sections.
+4. Complete all of the procedures detailed on this page.

 ## Configure the SSL certificate